 Water supply piping serving fixtures, appliance, and equipment with quick closing devices shall be provided with water hammer suppressors.

-Mechanical suppressors shall be installed in accordance with hydraulic design of system and PDI Std.
-WH201.
+- 31 Shock absorbing devices shall be mechanical suppressors as required and approved by the Plumbing code. - 32 Mechanical suppressors shall be installed in accordance with hydraulic design of system and PDI Std. - 33 WH201.